privacy-scaling-explorations/pse.dev/articles/bandada-is-live.md

 - Group with members who have contributed to a specific GitHub repository

-  - “Whitelist” a group of GitHub devs who have contributed to top DAOs repositories.
+  - "Whitelist" a group of GitHub devs who have contributed to top DAOs repositories.

 - Group of people with more than X followers on Twitter